Definition and function of stablecoins

 Audits and backup guarantees

-Relevance to the financial system and users
+Relevance for the financial system and users

-Its role in the financial system is key to driving innovation, reducing costs, and promoting global financial inclusion.
+Its role in the financial system is key to driving innovation, reducing costs and promoting global financial inclusion.